splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

 Access tokens expire one year after the creation date.
 For access tokens created prior to February 28, 2022, the expiration date remains 5 years from the creation date.
 You can rotate a token before it expires using the Splunk Observability Cloud API.
 For details, see :new-page:`Org Token <https://dev.splunk.com/observability/reference/api/org_tokens/latest>` in the developer documentation.

-All organizations admins receive an email 30 days before a token in their org expires.
-The email includes a link to a list of expiring tokens in Splunk Observability Cloud.
-Notifications can't be customized.
+All of an organizations admins will receive an email 30 days before a token in their org expires.
+The email includes a link to the Splunk Observability Cloud user interface that displays a list of expiring tokens.
+These email notifications are sent to all org admins and can't be customized.

 .. note:: You can't rotate tokens after they expire.
 If you don't rotate a token before it expires, you must create a new token to replace it.